whyyougottabesorude/Photography-Portfolio/README.md

 This app using MEN stack, MySQL as database, Express.js as web application framework, and Node.js as runtime environment

 ## Prepare to Battle
-Make sure you already have Node.js and MySQL in your local machine
+Make sure you already have Node.js and MySQL in your local machine and then clone the repo.

 ### Install Depedency in package.json
 ```sh